Parel Vallei

 Parel Vallei is an affluent suburb of Somerset West in the Western Cape, South Africa.
-There is a high school, Parel Vallei High School.
+There is a high school situated in the suburb known as Parel Vallei High School.

 There is a section of upper Parel Vallei road that is known as Spook Hill.
 On this section of the road it appears as if a short section of relatively flat downhill slope is uphill slope due to the contrast with the steeper sections above and below.
-It is an optical illusion best viewed in front of Straightway Head Country House, at the top of the Parel Vallei Road.
+It is an optical illusion best viewed in front of Straightway Head Country House used to be, at the top of the Parel Vallei Road.